rikenshah/rikenshah.github.io/_posts/articles/2016-12-2-nltk-cheatsheet-part-2.md

 - `nltk.FreqDist(all_words)`  -> Gives freq distribution
 -  There are built-in classifiers in NLTK like naive bayes classifier ( and others also, eg. sklearn module) and the function to train and test against it.
-*refer code*

 - We can save the classifier using `pickle` module so that no need to train every time we need to use it.
-(Obviously).

 ```python
 save_classifier = open("naivebayes.pickle","wb")